What these books teach

 Mindset is key

-If you are wishing it, you might likely find ways to get what you are after.
+If you are wishing for something, you might likely find ways to get what you are after.

 Popularised the concept of the Law of Attraction: thoughts create reality.
 Suggests using positive thinking and visualization to manifest desires.